Iraq–Saudi Arabia relations: History

+Saudi Arabia's diplomatic relations with Iraq were relatively cordial by the time the Iranian Revolution climaxed in 1979.
+The Iranian Revolution of 1979 reshaped regional politics and contributed to closer Saudi–Iraqi cooperation during the early stages of the Iran–Iraq War.
+Saudi Arabia viewed revolutionary Iran as a major regional threat and provided Iraq with financial and logistical support during the conflict.
+However, this cooperation remained pragmatic rather than strategic, as longstanding mistrust between Baghdad and Riyadh persisted beneath the alliance.
+Saudi policymakers viewed the conflict as essential to containing revolutionary Iranian influence in the Gulf region and preserving regional stability.

 The Saudis and Iraqis felt threatened by the Iranians' announcements that they would export Islamic revolution, and this shared fear fostered an unprecedented degree of cooperation between both countries.
 Although Riyadh declared its neutrality at the outset of the Iran–Iraq War in 1980, it helped Baghdad in non-military ways.
 For example, during the eight year conflict, Saudi Arabia provided Iraq with an estimated US $25 billion in low-interest loans and grants, reserved part of its production from oil fields in the Iraq–Saudi Arabian Neutral Zone for Iraqi customers, and also assisted with the construction of an oil pipeline to transport Iraqi oil across its territory.
 Despite its considerable financial investments in creating a political alliance with Iraq, Saddam Hussein continued to press claims against Kuwait.

 In August 1990, only two years after Baghdad and Tehran had agreed to cease hostilities, Iraqi forces invaded and occupied Kuwait.
 Saudi Arabia took action against Iraq, claiming Iraq's actions posed a serious threat to its security, and requested the United States and 32 other countries to bring troops into the kingdom.
 Riyadh's fears concerning Baghdad's ultimate intentions prompted Saudi Arabia to become involved directly in the war against Iraq during January and February 1991.
 The kingdom's air bases served as the main staging areas for aerial strikes against Iraqi targets, and for personnel of the Saudi Army who participated in both the bombing assaults and the ground offensive.
 Iraq responded by firing several Scud-B missiles at Riyadh and other Saudi towns.
 This conflict marked the first time since its invasion of Yemen in 1934 that Saudi Arabia had fought against another Arab state.
 Saudi and Coalition forces also repelled Iraqi forces when they breached the Kuwaiti-Saudi border in 1991 (see Battle of Khafji).